freeradical13/freeradical13.github.io/index.md

 NAD and FAD may be used as essentially energy-transfer molecules.

+##### Electron Transport Chain

+An [Electron Transport Chain][] uses redox reactions to pass electrons through a series of carriers (mostly proteins) that are progressively more electronegative.
+Carriers include [cytochromes][] which are heme-containing proteins.
+A [heme][] is a coordination complex with an Iron atom.
+An electron transport chain breaks the transfer of electrons into a series of smaller steps to harness energy in a controller way, creating molecules such as ATP, and heat.

 ##### Cellular Respiration

-Cellular respiration is the process of catabolizing chemical bonds in food (such as Glucose) and transferring the energy to ATP.
+Cellular respiration is the process of catabolizing chemical bonds in food (such as carbohydrates, lipids, and proteins) using enzymes and transferring the energy to ATP (and heat) through redox reactions.
+Aerobic respiration uses Oxygen as the oxidizing reagent, and Anaerobic respiration uses another chemical.

 ##### Glycolysis

-Respiration starts with Glycolysis which uses enzymes to break down Glucose reacting with 2 NAD<sup>+</sup>, 2 ADP, and 2 P into two molecules of 3-Carbon Pyruvate, two molecules of ATP, two molecules of NADH, water and two protons.
-The key steps are:
+Glycolysis is an exergonic reaction in the cytosol that uses enzymes to break down Glucose using 2 NAD<sup>+</sup>, 2 ADP, and 2 P into two molecules of 3-Carbon Pyruvate, two molecules of ATP, two molecules of NADH, water and two protons.
+Glycolysis occurs as part of both aerobic and anaerobic respiration.

-1. Enzymes convert Glucose into double-phosphorylated Fructose.
+Steps of glycolysis:

+1. Hexokinase uses ATP to phosphorylate Glucose into Glucose 6-Phosphate, with ADP as a byproduct.
+1. Phosphoglucoisomerase converts Glucose 6-Phosphate to Fructose 6-Phosphate.
+1. Phosphofructokinase uses ATP to phosphorylate Fructose 6-Phosphate into Fructose 1,6-Biphosphate.
-1. The Fructose is cleaved into two Glyceraldehyde 3-Phosphate (GA3P) molecules using 2 ATP.
+1. Aldolase cleaves Fructose 1,6-biphosphate into two 3-Carbon sugars: Glyceraldehyde 3-Phosphate (G3P or GA3P) and Dihydroxyacetone Phosphate (DHAP).
+1. Triose Phosphate Dehydrogenase removes two Hydrogens from two G3Ps, transferring one electron and one H onto NAD<sup>+</sup> to make NADH, and an H<sup>+</sup> is released into the cytosol.
+The energy from this redox reaction is also used to phosphorylate G3P to form 1,3-Biphosphoglycerate and starts an electron transport chain.
+1. Phosphoglycerokinase dephosphorylates 1,3-Biphosphogylcerate to 3-Phosphoglycerate and creates ATP.
+This is called [substrate-level phosphorylation][].
+1. Phosphoglyceromutase relocates the P to create 2-Phosphoglycerate.
+1. Enolase removes water from 2-Phosphoglycerate, leaving Phosphoenolpyruvate (PEP).
+1. Pyruvate kinase dephosphorylates PEP into Pyruvate and creates ATP through substrate-level phosphorylation.

+In summary:

+1. Enzymes convert Glucose into ATP, NADH, and G3P.
+1. NADH runs an electron transport chain which creates PEP and water.
-1. The two GA3Ps are hydrolyzed into Pyruvate molecules, creating 2 NADH and 4 ATP.
+1. PEP is converted into Pyruvate and ATP.

+The basic formula is: <code>Glucose (C<sub>6</sub>H<sub>12</sub>O<sub>6</sub>) + 2ATP + 2NAD<sup>+</sup> → 2 Pyruvate + 2H<sub>2</sub>O + 4ATP + 2NADH + 2H<sup>+</sup></code>.

 Next, respiration may continue into either Aerobic respiration with Oxygen (Krebs cycle) or Anaerobic respiration without Oxygen (Fermentation).